informalsystems/quint/doc/adr004-effect-system.md

 entity variables to bind.
 The most complicated part must be the unification of unions of variables, which requires unifying sets.
 Since that is too complicated to implement, we use some workarounds to avoid having to do that in the few cases where we would need to.
-Those workarounds revolve on reasoning about one of the unions as a single new variable, which is done by introducing a new hashed variable, which is then binded to the other union.
+Those workarounds rely on reasoning about one of the unions as a single new variable, which is done by introducing a new hashed variable, which is then binded to the other union.
 A hashed variable for the union `r1, r2, r3` is `r1#r2#r3`.
-These hashing procedure is also used to unpack tuples into lambdas that take more than one argument.
+This hashing procedure is also used to unpack tuples into lambdas that take more than one argument.

 ### Inference rules

-Inferring names: variables have effect `Read[<variable_name>]` (unless they are used in as targets of assignment, where their resulting effect will be inferred correctly as `Update[<variable_name>]`).
+Inferring names: variables have effect `Read[<variable_name>]` (unless they are used as targets of assignment, where their resulting effect will be inferred correctly as `Update[<variable_name>]`).

 ```